Online English Learner (EL) Program

 Identification and Intake Assessment

 As part of the district's enrollment process, all parents are asked to fill out a Language Use Survey.
-If the Language Use Survey indicates a language other than English is spoken in the home, an English language proficiency assessment screener (ELPA Screener) will be administered within 30 days of the start of the year or within two weeks of their enrollment if they begin after the first day of school.
+Suppose the Language Use Survey indicates a language other than English is spoken in the home.
+In that case, an English language proficiency assessment screener (ELPA Screener) will be administered within 30 days of the start of the year or within two weeks of their enrollment if they begin after the first day of school.
 Students who lack English proficiency, per the ELPA screener, are eligible for English language development instruction as part of the ELD program.

 Annual Language Proficiency Assessment

-All students who are eligible are for instructional services from the English Language Development (ELD) program will be assessed each spring using the state's English Language Proficiency Assessment for the 21st Century (ELPA21).
-This includes students who are currently receiving ELD instructional services, as well as those whom qualify for ELD services, but have waived services.
+All eligible students are for instructional services from the English Language Development (ELD) program will be assessed each spring using the state's English Language Proficiency Assessment for the 21st Century (ELPA21).
+This includes students who are currently receiving ELD instructional services and those who qualify for ELD services but have waived services.
 This assessment uses researched-based measures to assess the four areas of English language proficiency: speaking, listening, reading, and writing.
 As students progress through the program, parents will receive annual results from the ELPA21.

 ELD Program Parent Notification

-Parents are notified in writing when their child first qualifies for ELD services, and each subsequent year that they continue in the program.
+Parents are notified in writing when their child first qualifies for ELD services, and they continue in the program each subsequent year.
 Parents will also be notified when their child is "reclassified" and no longer requires ELD program services.
-If families require interpretation and/or translation services, they may contact Aanya Metrakos at email@example.com.
+If families require interpretation and/or translation services, they may contact Melissa Hausmann at mhausmann@K12.com.

-If families require interpretation and/or translation services, they may contact Aanya Metrakos at firstname.lastname@example.org.
+If families require interpretation and/or translation services, they may contact Melissa Hausmann at mhausmann@K12.com.